Preparing for Adult Care

 Start small and work from there

-One of the best things you can do to help the transition is to begin taking control of your doctor's appointments.
+One of the best things you can do to help the transition is to begin taking control of during appointment with your doctors.
 Be the one to answer questions.
 Try to memorize your medication list.
 Try to articulate what you are feeling as best you can before someone else helps you.
-Ask questions directly to the doctor whenever you can-- they will be happy to answer, even if you feel the question is silly or redundant.
-It is little things like this that slowly build into the main goal: become an advocate for yourself!
+Ask questions directly to the doctor whenever you can: they will be happy to answer, even if you feel the question is silly or redundant.
+Little things like can slowly build into the main goal: becoming your own health advocate!

 When is it time?

 Most pediatric care facilities have a policy about transitioning to adult care, usually finishing the process around 18 or 21 years old.
-How do you tell that you’re ready, though?
+How can you tell when you are ready?
 Well, to be honest, you might never be completely, but a great test would be to try to tell your story.
 When were you diagnosed, what medications have you been on and how did they make you feel?
 What medications are you taking now?

 Be honest with yourself about your effort.
 How much initiative are you already taking in your own care?
-Once you understand where you are on the path towards independence, you can strive towards things that can help you improve.
+Once you understand where you are on the path towards independence, you can strive toward things that help you improve.

 What are good things to practice?